apache/shenyu-website/community/6-use-apache-email.md

 ![](/img/email/add-apache-email.png)

+When adding the account, please check the SMTP server address.
+Apache’s SMTP server address is `mail-relay.apache.org`.
+Sometimes the default server address is not this address, so you need to change it manually.

 ## Apache email usage based on 163/126-email

 > When you become a committer, you will have an apache email.
 This tutorial uses apache email based on `126-email`.